Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 Grab an old box, and cut a hole in the middle (big enough so that your kids can put their hands inside.
 Then place an item inside the box ( it can be food, a toy, or items from around your house), blindfold your child, and let them feel the item and figure out what the item is.

-27. Build forts
+27. Build Forts

 Forget about having a messy home and allow your kids to put chairs, stands, etc., in the family room and build forts and camp out there for the day.

-28. Catch fireflies
+28. Catch Fireflies

 Have fun catching fireflies this summer, then watch them flicker.